What is the Undergraduate Trauma Research Training Program?

 these institutions as well as SUNY Upstate Medical

-This program for undergraduates is designed to improve access to research experiences for groups typically underrepresented in research through the creation of a Research Experience for Undergraduates (REU) site.
+This program for undergraduates is designed to improve access to research experiences for groups typically underrepresented in research (namely, veterans) through the creation of a Research Experience for Undergraduates (REU) site.

 The program is purposefully structured to span one full year.
 First, students